What's Included?

 Hiking

 After breakfast your guide will meet you and your crew at the hotel, ready for the short drive to Manzano Histórico.
 Your acclimatisation trek starts here!
-You’ll head up into the foothills of the Andes and on to Refugio Portinari where there’ll be some customs faffery before you hit the Argentine border.
+You’ll head up into the foothills of the Andes and on to Refugio Portinari where you'll be assisted in completing some customs formalities with the Argentine authorities before heading off into the mountains.
 From here you'll continue to your first camping spot at Cajón de Arenales.
 Tents are provided but you may decide to deck out under the stars.

 Day 3